WordPress/wporg-plugin-guidelines/guideline-11.md

-**11. The plugin should not hijack the admin dashboard.**

-Users prefer and expect plugins to feel like part of WordPress.
-Constant nags and overwhelming the admin dashboard with unnecessary alerts detract from this experience.

-Upgrade prompts, notices, and alerts should be limited in scope and used sparingly or only on the plugin’s setting page.
-Any site wide notices or embedded dashboard widgets _must_ be dismissible.
-Error messages should include information on how to resolve the issue.

-Advertising within the WordPress Dashboard should be avoided.
-While developers are permitted to promote their own products and services, historically they have been ineffective; ideally users rarely visit these screens.
-Remember: tracking referrals via those ads is not permitted (see guideline 7) and most third-party systems do not permit back-end advertisements (notably, Google).
-Abusing the guidelines of an advertising system will result in such actions being reported.
+**11. The plugin should not hijack the blog admin.** It is fine to include an Upgrade prompt on the plugin admin page, but not throughout the blog.
+It is acceptable to embed a widget on the dashboard but this should be the same size as others and be dismissable.
+It’s fine to put an error message at the top of the admin for special cases, but it should be linked to a way to fix the error and it should be infrequent.
+Any form of “nagging” is absolutely prohibited.

+In general, things like banner or text link advertising should not be anywhere in a plugin, including on its settings screen.
+Advertising on settings screens is generally ineffective anyway, as ideally users rarely visit these screens.
+Third party ad systems rarely permit their usage on admin-only screens (notably, Google Ads does not permit its usage there); if they do permit back-end ads, the quality will be low as those systems cannot see the page content to determine good ads.

-Developers are welcome and encouraged to include links to their own sites or social networks, as well as locally (within the plugin) including images to enhance that experience.
+Putting links back to your own site or to your social-network of choice is fine.
+So are locally (within the plugin) hosted images that link to your other products.